Livelihood Development Program

 To create a community force capable of planning, operating and managing need based development programs to overcome the socio-economic problems associated with poverty and improving socio-economic status.

-08. Enhancing Resources and Increasing Capacities of Poor Households towards Elimination of their Poverty (ENRICH) Program
+05. Enhancing Resource and Increasing Capacities of Poor Households Towards Elimination of their Poverty (ENRICH) Program